-Habitat restoration efforts should focus on County-owned properties to ensure site access and to align with the ongoing development and implementation of the Cache Creek Parkway Plan.
-For example, significant restoration opportunities exist for the Capay Open Space Park (native grassland and riparian forest), the Millsap property (oak woodland and riparian forest), the Wild Wings property (native grassland and oak woodland), the Woodland Reiff property (native grassland and oak woodland), and the Correll-Rodgers property (riparian forest).
-Former offchannel mining sites, such as those within the Dunnigan Hills and Hoppin reaches, are also good candidates for habitat enhancement and restoration.
-In general, restoration efforts should be prioritized within the Primary restoration efforts should be focussed on area generally located between Interstate 505 and Road 94B, which is a fairly stable and gaining reach of the creek.
+Habitat restoration efforts should focus on County-owned properties to ensure site access and to align with the on-going development and implementation of the Cache Creek Parkway Plan.
+For example, significant restoration opportunities exist for the Capay Open Space Park (native grassland and riparian forest), the Millsap property (oak woodland and riparian forest), the Wild Wings property (native grassland and oak woodland), the Woodland Reiff property (native grassland and oak woodland), the Woodland Reiff property (native grassland and oak woodland), and the Correll-Rodgers property (riparian forest).
+Former off-channel mining sites, such as those within the Dunnigan Hills and Hoppin reaches, are also good candidates for habitat enhancement and restoration.

+In general, restoration efforts should be prioritized within the area generally located between Interstate 505 and Road 94B, which is a fairly stable and gaining reach of the creek.
 A gaining reach is one where the streambed is lower than the surrounding groundwater elevation, which allows water to seep from the aquifer and collect in the channel, thus providing a consistent source of surface water.
 Depth to groundwater is an important factor to consider for all restoration projects implemented within the OCMP area, since groundwater depth will largely dictate the pool of species that can be used in restoration.
-The Moore Dam Sanctuary, owned and managed by the YCFC&WCD, represents a prime example of the natural recovery potential on this portion of Cache Creek, and supports an impressive array of wildlife species.